 What its inhabitants are concerned, Sofia, this city with this beautiful name, is probably the least international capital in the European Union.
 Thanks to budget airlines, quite a few tourists show up for weekend trips though.

-The Diplomatic Corps is obviously made up of foreigners, the cultural institutes, some schools and some companies employ people from abroad.
+The Diplomatic Corps is obviously made up of foreigners.
+The cultural institutes, some schools and some companies employ people from abroad.
 Also there are some foreign students.
 But the community of foreigners is tiny, in comparison.

 All over Bulgaria, poverty is a huge problem.
 Most Bulgarians of Romani origin are jobless, uneducated, excluded, and they are being discriminated.
 Pensioners are in trouble too.
 Most of them have to live on the equivalent of about 100 Euro per month, which is just impossible.
-Many of them sell chewing gum, honey or flowers on markets or on the street, in order to collect a little more money for food, heating bills and medication.
+Many sell chewing gum, honey or flowers on markets or on the street, in order to collect a little more money for food, heating bills and medication.

 A teacher at a state school in Sofia will earn about 400 Euro per month, a police officer 350 to 500 Euro, depending on his rank.
 A call center agent who speaks two languages might earn 750 to 1200 Euro.

 The infrastructure is slowly improving.
-Even recently, central boulevards and intersections were hardly drivable, since they were full of huge potholes, thousands of them.
+Even recently, central boulevards and intersections were hardly drivable since they were full of huge potholes, thousands of them.
 For decades, nobody had really cared.
 Recently, Mayor Fandakova started dealing with those issues.
 While lots of small streets still resemble the surface of the Moon, many main boulevards are fine by now.

 Back then, fifteen years ago, the entire city was full of stray dogs.
 They would control Sofia’s city center at night and attack pedestrians.
 Some people were even killed.
 Today, there are still hundreds of stray dogs in the outskirts.
 NGOs, such as Animal Rescue Sofia, accommodate and neuter many dogs, and ship some of them to Western Europe.
 Some are lucky enough to find new homes there.
+(Read separate article ‘Unlimited Love at a Dog Kennel in Bulgaria’).

 Sofia has the best and the worst places on Earth.
 There are so-called hospitals which resemble trash dumps more than anything.
 On the other hand, there are seven major shopping malls which seem very American and offer all the brands available in Western European cities.